ningzhy3/Data-Transfer-System/README.md

 # FinalProject
-This is a JAVA class project.
+This is a JAVA  project.